 - How does incorporating project beneficiaries into project design, implementation, and evaluation influence project outcomes?

 - How can more participatory models be practically and efficiently implemented under current funding systems?

 - How do current efforts to communicate to the general public about social change (e.g., through the news, social media, or celebrities and influencers) impact development work and development outcomes?

 - How can academics, social change practitioners, journalists, and influencers do a better job of informing the public about potential solutions to social problems?

 - How can project evaluations contribute to communication about social change aimed at the public?

 - Do project evaluations themselves, as a key form of communication about development, promote or deter funders’ and policymakers’ support for participatory practices?

 - What role should project evaluations serve?
 If they function more as public relations tools than as learning tools, how can we make them more useful so that we can build theory and improve interventions?

-- While CDSC is participatory at its foundation, CAD is not.
-How can CAD (both project evaluations and communication through the mainstream media) better incorporate the voices of the stakeholders that development efforts strive to serve?
+- How can communication about social change (both project evaluations and communication through the mainstream media) better incorporate the voices of the stakeholders that development efforts strive to serve?

-I hold a Ph.D. in Communication from the University of Pennsylvania, an M.A. in Cinema Studies from New York University, and a B.A. in Economics from Stanford University.
+I earned my Ph.D. in Communication from the University of Pennsylvania, an M.A. in Cinema Studies from New York University, and a B.A. in Economics from Stanford University.